tapfortap/Documentation/iOSAPIReference.md

 #### - (void)tftInterstitialDidReceive:(TFTInterstitial *)interstitial;

-Called when a new interstitial is received and is ready to be shown.
+Called when the interstitial receives a new ad and is ready to be shown.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The TFTInterstitial which received a new ad.

 ---

 #### - (void)tftInterstitial:(TFTInterstitial *)interstitial didFail:(NSString *)reason;

-Called when an ad fails to load.
+Called when the interstitial fails to load or show an ad.
 An explicit call to load is required to get the next ad.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The TFTInterstitial that failed to load or show the ad.
   - _reason_ - The reason why the ad failed.

 ---

 #### - (void)tftInterstitialDidShow:(TFTInterstitial *)interstitial;

-Called when the interstitial ad was sucessfully shown to the user.
+Called when the interstitial sucessfully shows an ad to the user.

 **Parameters**

-  - _interstitial_ - The TFTInterstitial which received a new ad.
+  - _interstitial_ - The TFTInterstitial that showed an ad.

 ---

 #### - (void)tftInterstitialWasTapped:(TFTInterstitial *)interstitial;

-Called when the user taps the interstitial
+Called when the user taps the interstitial.

 **Parameters**

-  - _interstitial_ - The TFTInterstitial which received a new ad.
+  - _interstitial_ - The TFTInterstitial that was tapped.

 ---

 #### - (void)tftInterstitialWasDismissed:(TFTInterstitial *)interstitial;

-Called when the user dismissed the interstitial
+Called when the user dismissed the interstitial.

 **Parameters**

-  - _interstitial_ - The TFTInterstitial which received a new ad.
+  - _interstitial_ - The TFTInterstitial that was dismissed.

 ## TFTAppWall